"

 4. What is the medium, or how do you intend to communicate the message (email, text message, telephone call, etc.)?

 Teachers must be mindful of their rhetorical situation, especially when speaking to caregivers of students.
 When teachers need to communicate information to a caregiver that could be perceived as negative, they should use the sandwich method.
-What this looks like in action is beginning with a positive statement, sharing any concerns, and ending with a positive statement.
+The sandwich method begins with a positive statement, then moves to the sharing of any concerns, and ends with a positive statement.

 Example of the sandwich method: